dnbexperience/eufemia/SECURITY.md

 # Reporting Security Issues

-If you discover a security issue in the dnb-ui-lib, please report it by sending an email to [tobias.hoegh@dnb.no](mailto:tobias.hoegh@dnb.no).
+If you discover a security issue in the @dnb/eufemia, please report it by sending an email to [tobias.hoegh@dnb.no](mailto:tobias.hoegh@dnb.no).

 This will allow us to assess the risk, and make a fix available before we add a